 - Layer 3 — Conversation Engine (LLM): The reasoning brain.
 Processes the transcribed text, maintains conversation context, accesses the agent knowledge base, applies business rules, and generates the response.
 Supports customize LLM configurations for different use cases.
 Latency target: 200–400ms.

 - Layer 4 — Text-to-Speech (TTS): Converts the LLM's text response into natural-sounding speech.
 Options include ElevenLabs (API key ElevenLabs, ElevenLabs Python SDK), PlayHT, LMNT, Cartesia, or Twilio text to speech.
-Supports AI Indian voice generator, Japanese AI voice, and 40+ other languages.
+Supports AI Indian voice generator, Japanese AI voice, and 5 other languages (Spanish, French, German, Hindi, English).
 Latency target: under 150ms.

 - Layer 5 — Orchestration & Integrations: The glue layer that coordinates everything in real time — managing turn-taking, interruption detection, silence handling, voice API IVR fallback, CRM writes, calendar bookings, call transfers, and analytics.
 This is the most complex layer and the primary reason most teams choose a platform over building from scratch.